 - Tourist visas (short stay): Most embassies require a return ticket for the visa application; at the airport, immigration may still check.

-- One‑way tickets: If you fly one‑way, expect extra scrutiny – you’ll need to prove you have a ticket out, or a visa that allows long‑term stay.
+- One‑way tickets: If you fly one‑way, expect extra scrutiny – you'll need to prove you have a ticket out.

 What If You Don't Have a Real Return Ticket Yet?